ananda23-cs/CS341_ananda23_HW3/README.md

 Written by Aashish Anand

 *P.S.
-Click on same month twice to get the true value from the database*
+Wait for approximately 2 seconds before changing the month in the dropdown menu to obtain the appropriate data*